sandraalhames/Q-3-Qompute-2025/README.md

 ## **Submission Details and Challenges**

-The final submission for this hackathon is a 5-10 minute presentation in any chosen format and your GitHub Repository.
+The final submission for this hackathon is a 5-10 minute video presentation in any chosen format and your team's GitHub Repository.
 Please fill out [this google form](https://forms.gle/PBY8KsTmg4SdrbaeA) to upload all necessary information and documents.
 Only ONE team member has to submit, please do not duplicate submissions!

 ## Track 1: Feynman's dream - Reversible computing